Updated:

 5. Flexible for Busy Families

 Life happens.
+Parents are busy with work, children are busy with their extra-curricular activities.
 Between soccer practice, music lessons, and late-night homework marathons, scheduling can be chaos.
 Ruvimo works around your family’s calendar.
 No driving across town like Mathnasium.
 No rigid contracts like Kumon.
 Just flexible, reliable sessions online.

 6. Affordable Without Cutting Corners